-Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70
+Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 Mantel said she wasn’t talking about the duchess herself but rather describing a view of Kate constructed by the press and public opinion.
 The author nonetheless received criticism from then-Prime Minister David Cameron, among others.

-Right-wing commentators also took issue with a short story entitled “The Assassination of Margaret Thatcher,” which imagined an attack on the Conservative leader.
+Right-wing commentators also took issue with a short story entitled “The Assassination of Margaret Thatcher,” which imagined an attack on the former Conservative leader.
 It was published in 2014, the same year Queen Elizabeth II made Mantel a dame, the female equivalent of a knight.

 Mantel remained politically outspoken.
 An opponent of Brexit, she said in 2021 that she hoped to gain Irish citizenship and become “a European again.”